On the existence of minimizing sets for a weakly-repulsive non-local energy

 The first result we present is a ``confinement result'', which says that if $g$ is close to $-1$ only close to $1$ and not so much negative otherwise, then an optimal measure must be supported in a union of $3$ small balls around the vertices of $\Delta_2$.

-\begin{lemma}[Confinement around $\Delta_2$] Let $g\in L^1_{\rm loc}(\R^2)$ be a radial, continuous function such that $g(0)=0$, $g(1)=\min g=-1$, and for some $\eta<1/64$ and $\xi<1/120$ one has
+\begin{lemma}[Confinement around $\Delta_2$] Let $g\in L^1_{\rm loc}(\R^2)$ be a radial, continuous function such that $g(0)=0$, $g(1)=\min g=-1$, and for some $\eta<1/64$ and $\xi<1/165$ one has

-Then every minimizing measure $\mu$ is concentrated in the union of three sets with diameter less than $5\xi$ and mutual distance between $1-6\xi$ and $1+\xi$. \end{lemma} \begin{proof} The assumptions on $g$ imply that its graph must be in the shaded region in Figure~\ref{Fig2}, left (a possible choice of $g$ is depicted just as an example).
+Then every minimizing measure $\mu$ is concentrated in the union of three sets with diameter less than $5\xi$ and mutual distance between $1-6\xi$ and $1+\xi$.
+More precisely, given any point in any of the three sets, its distance with each of the other two sets is between $1-6\xi$ and $1+\xi$. \end{lemma} \begin{proof} The assumptions on $g$ imply that its graph must be in the shaded region in Figure~\ref{Fig2}, left (a possible choice of $g$ is depicted just as an example).
 Let $\mu$ be an optimal measure.
 We divide the proof in few steps. \step{I}{The diameter of $\spt\mu$ is at most $3/2$.} Let us call $\bar\mu$ the measure which is uniformly distributed over the vertices of an equilateral triangle of side $1$.
 Then by minimality of $\mu$ we have